PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/validationError/classes/ValidationError.md

 \> **new ValidationError**(`errors`, `message`): [`ValidationError`](ValidationError.md)

+Creates an instance of ValidationError.

 #### Parameters

 • **errors**: [`InterfaceError`](../../applicationError/interfaces/InterfaceError.md)[] = `[]`

+An array of errors conforming to the InterfaceError interface (default is an empty array).

 • **message**: `string` = `"Validation error"`

+The error message (default is "Validation error").

 #### Returns